gh18/InternetProtocols/ReadMe.md

 A simple ASN Tracing tool

 - uses 'traceroute' shell command to trace Domain Names or IP Addresses
+- then uses open sources to get information about IP addresses through the route
 - prints results out to console
 - logs results to a file